anthony-jclark/spear/README.md

 At least to start, I will be using a 4x4 matrix (matrix4) to describe the transform of each mesh.
 I think it will make working with OGL easier.
 It may be worth changing this to a quaternion and position vector later on.

+The mesh code that I am porting from JS may need some rethinking.

 ## General

 It turns out that inline functions is not necessarily the best thing to do when compiling C++ to Javascript.
 See [outlining](https://kripken.github.io/emscripten-site/docs/optimizing/Optimizing-Code.html#optimizing-code-outlining) for more information.

+I'm not overly thrilled with the clone methodology used in `linalg`, but I will keep it that was as long as I don't find a good reason to change it.

 ## Third Party